Jane Powell's Movies, Life and Loves

 Friends Jane Powell and Roddie McDowall appeared in the movie Holiday in Mexico (1946) together.
 In Holiday in Mexico, Powell plays the daughter of the U.S. Ambassador (Walter Pidgeon), who has a crush on an older man (piano virtuoso José Iturbi).

-Two years later, Powell starred as Judy in A Date With Judy (1948) alongside her schoolmate and friend Elizabeth Taylor, who played Judy's boyfriend's sister.
-Robert Stack, Wallace Beery, Carmen Miranda, Xavier Cugat, and Scotty Beckett co-starred in A Date with Judy.
+That same year, she starred as Judy in A Date With Judy (1948) alongside her schoolmate and friend Elizabeth Taylor, who played Judy’s boyfriend’s sister.

 In a 2000 interview with Rex Reed for Observer, Jane Powell reflected that,

 “I made a great deal of money but I never got to spend it.
 My mother took everything.
 I don’t know what she did with it.
 Probably hid it under the mattress.
 After that, my first husband took half of everything I made.
 Everyone wanted to keep me young.
 I didn’t even know anything about sex until I was 21.”

 The musical Three Daring Daughters (1948), featured Jeannette MacDonald as a divorced mother of three, and José Iturbi as her love interest.
 Actresses Ann E. Todd and Elinor Donahue played Powell’s on-screen sisters in Three Daring Daughters.

 Nancy Goes to Rio (1950 ) is a musical comedy in which Powell plays the title role of Nancy, daughter to actress Ann Sothern.
 Onscreen mom & daughter (both singers) are interested in actor Barry Sullivan, the movie’s leading man.
 Carmen Miranda, Louis Calhern, and Scotty Beckett are also in the cast of Nancy Goes to Rio.